Ganster1319/Financial-Estate-Management-/README.md

         *   **Card 2: "Policy Coverages Component":** Displays associated coverages in a table-like structure or repeating rows/components.
             *   Layout within each coverage row/component should attempt a single-line format, wrapping on mobile.
             *   **Dynamic Row Management:** Include functional "+" and "-" buttons to add/remove coverage rows/components dynamically, updating the underlying data model.
+    *   **Visualization Display:**
+        *   Business-level charts (Pie, Bar, Map) will be displayed within the dedicated `Reports` view component.
+        *   Client-level charts (Pie, Bar, Scatter) will be displayed within the `Client Detail` view component, likely in a dedicated section or tab within that view.

 *   **Key Design Principles:**
     *   **Consistency:** Maintain a consistent design language (colors, typography, component styles, interaction patterns) throughout the application.